ropensci/pathviewr/example_scripts/ropensci_reviews_checklist.md

 In particular, we found [this guide](https://www.njtierney.com/post/2017/10/27/change-pkg-name/) to be very helpful -- we went step-by-step through everything in that page.
-We figured it would be good to let you know in case you are interested in providing that sort of info in the rOpenSci guide for authors, though we understand it may not be common enough of a problem to merit adding to the guide.
+We figured it would be good to let you know in case you are interested in providing that sort of info in the rOpenSci Guide for Authors, though we understand it may not be common enough of a problem to merit adding to the guide.

 Thanks again for all your feedback and advice!